 This infusion will allow you to speed up the healing process of your sore.
 In addition, you can use it as a mouthwash routine as a preventive measure.
 After all, prevention is always better than a cure!

-A study from the Shahrekord University of Medical Sciences (Iran) found that chamomile is a natural antiseptic that works towards the healing of mouth sores.
+A study from the Shahrekord University of Medical Sciences in Iran found that chamomile is a natural antiseptic that works towards the healing of mouth sores.
 In the same manner, chamomile can also be used as a preventive measure to reduce the unwanted appearance of these sores.

-- Place the chamomile on boiling water and steep it until it turns yellowish.
+- Place the chamomile in boiling water and let it steep until it turns yellow.

 - Then, let it cool down.

-- Next, use this liquid to gargle and then spit it out.
+- Next, use this liquid to gargle and spit it out.

-- If you use chamomile flowers from your garden for this infusion, make sure to dry them first.
+If you use chamomile flowers from your garden for this infusion, be sure to dry them first.

-Fortunately, this plant is very easy to obtain and to process.
-Do the following to use it as a home remedy to treat the ulcers in your mouth:
+Fortunately, this plant is very easy to obtain and process.
+So, make the following to use it as a home remedy to treat mouth sores:

 - Aloe vera